vOptSolver/vOptSpecific.jl/README.md

 [![codecov.io](http://codecov.io/github/vOptSolver/vOptSpecific.jl/coverage.svg?branch=master)](http://codecov.io/github/vOptSolver/vOptSpecific.jl?branch=master)

 **vOptSolver** is a solver of multiobjective linear optimization problems (MOMIP, MOLP, MOIP, MOCO).
 This repository concerns **vOptSpecific**, the part of vOptSolver devoted to **multiobjective structured problems** (currently available: 2LAP, 2OSP, 2UKP, 2UMFLP).
-With vOptSpecific, the problem is expressed using an Application Programming Interface. vOptSpecific runs on macOS (and soon linux-ubuntu).
+With vOptSpecific, the problem is expressed using an Application Programming Interface. vOptSpecific runs on macOS, and linux-ubuntu.

 We suppose you are familiar with vOptSolver; if not, read first this [presentation](https://voptsolver.github.io/vOptSolver/).

+## !!!
+Warning !!!
+vOptSpecific is calling C/C++ codes through julia' wrappers.
+The warning. vOptSpecific calls C/C++ code through julia wrappers.
+Compilation, configuration, and installation are done automatically when the package is added to your own julia environment.
+These steps require none action from the user.
+However, some issues with the C/C++ compilation scripts on the latest versions of macOS and Linux have been reported to us recently.
+You may have to manually compile codes with commands set in the scripts and install the resulting shared libraries in the ad hoc folders for executing vOptSpecific.
+Sorry for these inconveniences, we will examine and fix this soon.

 ## Instructions
 For an use, a working version of: